boa-dev/temporal/docs/architecture.md

 calculations.
-This is useful from an engine / implementor perspective because it allows the engine to source time zone data in their preferred manner without locking them into a library specific implementation that may or may not have side affects.
+This is useful from an engine / implementor perspective because it allows the engine to source time zone data in their preferred manner without locking them into a library specific implementation that may or may not have side effects.

 A `TimeZoneProvider` API on a core builtin will look like the below.